krobinson1021/asteroids/README.md

 # Asteroids!

-I created this version of Asteroids in C++ with the SFML library for fun!
+I created this version of the vintage arcade game 'Asteroids!' in C++ with the SFML library for fun!

 # Commands